Norbyte/bg3se/Docs/API.md

 ### Tick

-The `Tick` event is thrown after each game engine tick.
+The `Tick` event is thrown after each game engine tick on both the client and the server.
+Server logic runs at ~30hz, so this event is thrown roughly every 33ms.
+    -  The `Ext.OnNextTick(fun)` helper registers a handler that is only called on the next tick and is unregistered afterwards

+### OnResetCompleted

+Thrown when a console `reset` command or an `NRD_LuaReset` Osiris call completes.